opendroneid/receiver-android/supported-smartphones.md

 ## Introduction

-This document contains a list of compatible smartphones that have been tested for receiving the Direct Remote ID signals from an Unmanned Aircraft (UA) or add-on device following the European and US standards.
+This document contains a list of compatible smartphones that have been tested for receiving the Broadcast Remote ID signals from an Unmanned Aircraft (UA) or add-on device following the European and US standards.

 It is part of the documentation for the example Android Remote ID receiver application available [here](https://github.com/opendroneid/receiver-android)